cscorley/dissertation/chapters/4_results/2_dit.md

 \begin{framed}
     \textbf{\dtwo}:
-    Historical simulation reveals that the accuracy of the changeset-based DIT is inconsistent as a project evolves, and is actually lower than indicated by batch evaluation.
+    Historical simulation reveals that the accuracy of the changeset-based DIT is inconsistent as a project evolves, and is lower than indicated by batch evaluation.
 \end{framed}